yogeshpareek/yogeshpareek/README.md

 ### Hi there 👋, I'm Yogesh Pareek

-<p> I am a Mobile App Developer (iOS & Android).
+<p> I am a Mobile App Developer (iOS & Android) & Freelancer.
 I'm open to Freelancing & collaborate on interesting projects. </p>

 **🧐 More About Me:**